VexityGames/spike-fall/README.md

 #Updates

--Made Repository
+*Made Repository

--Made gamefunctions.js file
+*Made gamefunctions.js file

--Made more characters (suggest anything not listed in the README on pull requests)
+*Made more characters (suggest anything not listed in the README on pull requests)

 -